Refreshing the Family Safety Framework

-The South Australian Office for Women is currently developing the cohort specific risk factors which will be included in risk assessments provided by agencies for women experiencing domestic, family and sexual violence who can then be referred to the Family Safety Framework if found to be at high risk of violence.
+The South Australian Government is currently developing the cohort specific risk factors which will be included in risk assessments provided by agencies for women experiencing domestic, family and sexual violence who can then be referred to the Family Safety Framework if found to be at high risk of violence.

 What difference will we make?

 The Family Safety Framework seeks to ensure that services to families most at risk of violence are provided in a structured and systematic way, through agencies sharing information and taking responsibility for collaborative support.
 Inclusion of cohort specific factors in risk assessment will ensure that factors outside usual risk assessment will be considered that may affect the seriousness of the violence being experienced.
 Specific factors may include, cultural background, gender identity, and/or living with a disability.